ut-beg-texnet/eqcct/eqcctpro/README.md

 eqcct_runner.run_eqcctpro()
 ```

-**EQCCTMseedRunner** has multiple input parameters that need to be configured and are defined below:
+**RunEQCCTPro** has multiple input parameters that need to be configured and are defined below:

 - **`use_gpu (bool)`: True or False**
   - Tells Ray to use either the GPU(s) (True) or CPUs (False) on your computer to process the waveforms in the entire workflow